The Use of Quotations

 What is a RFQ (Request for Quotation)

 Another term frequently used is Request For Proposal, or RFP.
-Although the difference in terms can be confusing, an RFP and an RFQ are basically the same: an invitation for a potential supplier or vendor to submit a bid.
-Although the idea of an RFQ is fairly simple, it is still a business document, and as such is divided into several important sections:
+Although the terminology can be confusing, an RFP and an RFQ both serve the same purpose: inviting potential suppliers or vendors to submit a bid.
+While an RFQ is a straightforward concept, it remains a formal business document and is therefore organized into several key sections:

 1. Section One of the RFQ is basically background information on you or the company issuing the RFQ.